Topless Femen activist tries to snatch Jesus statue from Vatican crib

 The group’s website identified her as Alisa Vinogradova and called her a “sextremist”.
 It says the goal of the group, which was founded in Ukraine, is “complete victory over patriarchy”.

+(This version of the story corrects the year in the final paragraph)

-Reporting By Alessandro Bianchi, writing by Philip Pullella; Editing by Hugh Lawson
+Reporting by Alessandro Bianchi; writing by Philip Pullella; Editing by Hugh Lawson